Trusted-Seed/dashboard/content/faq.md

       provide.

       However, a single individual representing their organization may apply as a Trusted Seed Ambassador.
-This Ambassador will hold a CSTK Score, and be charged to stay relatively up-to-date on the happenings in the Commons Stack ecosystem.
+This Ambassador will hold a TRUST Score, and be charged to stay relatively up-to-date on the happenings in the Commons Stack ecosystem.
 Only the Ambassador will be eligible for the legal protection of the Trusted Seed Swiss Membership.
     question: Can my organization apply to the Trusted Seed?
   - answer: The legal structure of the Trusted Seed is designed for the most litigious legal environments (for example, within the United States).
 It